-- to protect children from harm and promote their welfare children who feel safe can achieve more. - to provide governors, staff, children and their families with the overarching principals and our approach to keeping children safe. - to support our understanding and implementation of Keeping Children Safe in Education 2023.
+- to protect children from harm and promote their welfare children who feel safe can achieve more. - to provide governors, staff, children and their families with the overarching principals and our approach to keeping children safe. - to support our understanding and implementation of Keeping Children Safe in Education 2024 and other statutory guidance like Working Together to Safeguard Children.